Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to the New York Times , pesticides sprayed on fruits and vegetables accumulate on the outer skin, but this skin does not form an impermeable barrier.
 Additionally, some pesticides can be absorbed into the tissue of the fruit or vegetable to protect it from pests that enter through the skin.

-Dr. Lili He, a food science major at the University of Massachusetts Amherst, said thicker skins may be more effective at removing pesticides from the flesh of certain fruits, such as cantaloupes.
-Cantaloupes are one of the fruits with relatively low levels of pesticide residue.
+Dr. Lili He, a food science major at the University of Massachusetts Amherst (USA), said that thicker skins can be more effective in removing pesticides from the flesh of some fruits such as cantaloupes.
+Cantaloupes are one of the fruits with relatively low pesticide residues.

 Thuốc trừ sâu có ngấm vào phần thịt bên trong trái cây và rau không? - 1